navuitag/ethereum-dapp-template/README.md

-# Ethereum Dapp Example
+# Ethereum Dapp Template

-This is an example about the Ethereum Dapp.
+This is an example about the Ethereum Dapp Template.

 ## I. Required